 Before we begin, I think it’s really important to note that this journey didn’t start with some magical idea.
 Often we hear people share thoughts like “Wow, what an amazing idea this was!
 How did you come up with it?”

 There was never an a-ha moment.
-This mission and product, just like the evolution of our pricing, has been a constant exploration and evolution for more than a decade.
-In some ways, more like two decades.
+This mission and product and vision, just like the evolution of our pricing, has been a constant exploration and evolution for more than a decade.
+In many ways, more like two decades.
 The only magic a-ha moment that really happened was a realization in college (after being told this throughout childhood, when I’d try to decide my own way of doing things) that actually listening and learning alongside teachers and students — while sharing the big vision with passion — is the key to making this mission happen.
 It’s a WE thing.

 the early experiments